sajjadGG/book-python/basics/oop/attribute.rst

             - net mass (without water)

         State:
-            - volume  (how much water is currenty in bucket)
+            - volume  (how much water is currently in bucket)
             - gross mass = net mass + water mass (water mass depends on its volume used))

 .. figure:: img/bucket.jpg